madcoda9000/dotnet-cookie-based-identity/Documentation/INSTALL.md

 * download the latest [release](https://github.com/madcoda9000/dotnet-cookie-based-identity/releases)
 * extract the zip to a location of your choice
-* open a Powershell or Terminal (on Mac or Linux) and navigate into the extraced folder
+* open a Powershell or Terminal (on Mac or Linux) and navigate into the extracted folder
-  * **TIPP:** if you're using a development enviroment you can open that extracted folder with your developemnt enviroment and use the terminal builtin.
 * rename appsettings.TEMPLATE.jso to appsettings.json
   * Mac / Linux Terminal: `mv appsettings.TEMPLATE.json appsettings.json`
   * Windows Powershell: `Rename-Item .\appsettings.TEMPLATE.json -NewName appsettings.json`